 Healthy Winter Soup Recipes

+This homemade chicken soup recipe with rice is an easy healthy option for dinner or lunch on a cold winter day.
 Use boneless, skinless chicken thighs, vegetables and rice to make this simple, comforting 30-minute soup.
 Recipe here.

 You can make this small-batch soup on a cold night using some mushrooms, whatever vegetables you have in your home, dried and fresh herbs and some ground turkey.
 Recipe here.

-Healthy Winter Bowls
+Healthy Winter Bowl Recipes

-Winter Side Dishes
+HEalthy Winter Side Dish Recipes

 More Healthy Recipes: